iioinc/iioScript/README.md

 A scripting language for rapid UI and interactive application development.

+Created by @sbiermanlytle and @shzhng

+This script could be used on any platform, though it requires an interface to translate the script to a runnable application in the native environment.

+A JavaScript interface is provided in this repo using Jison and iioEngine.

 ## Specification

 ### Syntax

-iio script is a series of statements, which can be composed of one or more expressions.
+iioScript is a series of statements, which can be composed of one or more expressions.

 An expression can be a:
 ```